troglobit/finit/README.md

   and wait for the user to activate the console with a key press before starting getty.

-When running `make install` no default `/etc/finit.conf` will be provided since the system requirements differ too much.
+When running <kbd>make install</kbd> no default `/etc/finit.conf` will
+be installed since system requirements differ too much.
 Try out the Debian 6.0 example `/usr/share/doc/finit/finit.conf` configuration that is capable of service monitoring SSH, sysklogd, gdm and a console getty!